CopilotNext/Copilot_Activity_Usage/readme.md

 ## Examples

 - Provide examples of how to use your project.
-- To check more report, please access http://localhost:5000/active_report
+- To check more report locally, please access http://localhost:5000/active_report
-- To check more report, please access https://copilotreport.chinacloudsites.cn/
+- To check more report, please access https://usage4copilot.azurewebsites.net/